shinnosukeono/shinnosukeono.github.io/content/post/colourise/index.md

  # Colourised Images

+## High Resolution Images

+The first set of images I tested the AI tool on was the higher quality images of the exterior of the castle shot early in it's lifetime.
+These photos are relatively good resolution without many defects in the image.

 <div class="row">
     <div class="column_2">
         {{< figure src="albums/shanbally/WL_3450.png" title="**View of Shanbally Castle from front elevation with porte-cochère**" >}}